quantum-kittens/quantum-kittens.github.io/_posts/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 Luna.

 Luna, Luna, Luna.
-While the townskittens had been instructed to steer clear of the preporations until just before the celebration, she should have known to keep Luna in particular occupied far away from the square that day.
+While the townskittens had been instructed to steer clear of the preparations until just before the celebration, she should have known to keep Luna in particular occupied far away from the square.
 For up in the now-shredded streamers of the Tree, extending a raring paw toward a purple feather that had popped into existence right above the statue, was the town's most mischievous, excitable, and destructive kitten of all: Luna.

 Technically, Luna was a tad old to be called 'kitten', but she was small for her almost-ready-to-be-an-adult-cat age.
 Her expression was permanently that of raised eyebrows, had she eyebrows at all, which could be interpreted as wonder or concern, contingent upon the circumstances.
 Her fur was short and ginger, prone to a slight grunge since her insatiable curiosity left her easily distracted during a bath.